-Lydia is a fourth-year graduate student.
+Lydia is a fifth-year graduate student.
 She received her B.A. from Haverford College, where she majored in Psychology and English.
 Before coming to Northwestern, she worked as a research coordinator at the Annenberg Public Policy Center of the University of Pennsylvania.
 Lydia’s research focuses on romantic relationships, the self, and inequality.
 Her first line of research focuses on relationships and the self-concept — how relationships change the self, and how people’s selves change their relationships.
 Her second line of research examines how socioeconomic status (SES) influences relationships — specifically, the structural and psychological mechanisms that explain why lower-SES couples tend to experience lower relationship quality.
 Click here for Lydia's CV.

 Shi, Z., Wang, A. L., Emery, L. F., Sheerin, K. M., & Romer, D. (2017).
 The importance of relevant emotional arousal in the efficacy of pictorial health warnings for cigarettes.
 Nicotine & Tobacco Research, 19(6), 750-755.
 [Download]